 Land Use Development Approvals: New and redevelopment activity for this district is mostly limited to remodeling existing or constructing new singlefamily residences.
 These instances require the Maintain development theme for development approvals.
 For larger lots (larger than one acre), attached single-family residential, accessory dwelling, and minor subdivision are appropriate residential uses and require the Enhance theme for development approvals.
-For larger tracks of land, singlefamily, attached single-family, and multifamily residential uses may be appropriate, and in some instances small-scaled neighborhood mixed use is also appropriate (see Urban Village).
+For larger tracts of land, singlefamily, attached single-family (duplex, triplex, and fourplex buildings), bungalow courts, townhouses, row houses), and multifamily residential uses may be appropriate, and in some instances small-scaled neighborhood mixed use is also appropriate (see Urban Village).
 These instances require the Enhance theme for development approvals.
 The following provide additional land development policy guidance:

-- · Developments larger than one acre should emphasize neighborhood context and draw upon surrounding densities, building scales and types, landscaping, and other surrounding neighborhood features. - · Optimize street, bicycle, and pedestrian connectivity to adjacent neighborhoods and other 20-minute walking destinations. - · Create neighborhood focal points, gateways, and centers.
+- Developments larger than one acre should emphasize neighborhood context and draw upon surrounding densities, building scales and types, landscaping, and other surrounding neighborhood features. - Optimize street, bicycle, and pedestrian connectivity to adjacent neighborhoods and other 20-minute walking destinations.

+- Create neighborhood focal points, gateways, and centers.
 These could include such elements as a pocket park, formal square with landscaping, or a neighborhoodserving land use.
-These should convey a welcoming and open-to-the-general-public context. - Ensure that appropriate linkages to neighborhood destinations are provided. - Respect historic and environmental assets through site design, transportation networks, and architectural design strategies. - Redevelopment or rehabilitation of existing structures, or new infill development of single lots or developments less than one acre, should complement the context of the surrounding land uses.
-Furthermore, single lots or small-scaled developments should not dominate or detract from the neighborhood context. - In new development or redevelopment projects, utilities should be placed underground if feasible and located so as to minimize potential conflicts with trees and other landscaping features.
+These should convey a welcoming and open-to-the-general-public environment. - Ensure that appropriate linkages to neighborhood destinations are provided. - Respect historic and environmental assets through site design, transportation networks, and architectural design strategies. - Redevelopment or rehabilitation of existing structures, or new infill development of single lots or developments less than one acre, should complement the context of the surrounding land uses.
+Furthermore, single lots or small-scaled developments should not dominate or detract from the neighborhood context. - In new development or redevelopment projects, utilities could be placed underground if feasible and located so as to minimize potential conflicts with trees and other landscaping features. - Large developments should develop a traditional street grid with short blocks to reduce the need for circuitous trips. - Support incentive programs that increase owner occupancy and affordability (including approaches promoting both permanent affordability and home ownership for all income levels).